pfalcon/ScratchABlock/docs/PseudoC-spec.md

 ```

 Note that this syntax is NOT used to represent calls to
-functions/procedures defined in the PsuedoC code.
+functions/procedures defined in the PseudoC code.

 ### Accessing memory